Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Introduction

 where $Y(a)$ denotes the potential outcome under treatment $a\in\{-1,1\}$ and $S=r$ indicates the RCT population.
 In practice, however, most RCTs are powered for average effects rather than the fine-grained heterogeneity that guides individualized decisions \citep{wang2007statistics, kent2020path}.
-At the same time, large-scale observational studies---electronic health records (EHRs), registries, and insurance claims---provide rich covariates and massive sample sizes, but are vulnerable to confounding.
+At the same time, large-scale observational studies---electronic health records (EHRs), registries, and insurance claims---provide rich covariates and {large sample sizes}, but are vulnerable to confounding.

-This asymmetry motivates the integration of OS data to improve the precision of within-trial CATE estimation. \citet{asiaee2023doublecalibration} formalize this $\cO\to\cR$ direction by introducing the \emph{counterfactual mean outcome} (CMO) as the variance-minimizing augmentation function for pseudo-outcome regression, and propose \ROSCAR, a two-stage calibration procedure that learns outcome models from the OS, calibrates them to the RCT, and uses the calibrated predictions as an augmentation function.
-The key structural insight is that the OS enters only through the quality of the CMO estimate: better CMO estimation reduces both the irreducible variance and the estimation error of the CATE, while the causal identification remains anchored entirely in the randomized contrast.
+{This contrast motivates borrowing from OS data to improve} the precision of within-trial CATE estimation. \citet{asiaee2025improving} formalize this $\cO\to\cR$ direction by introducing the \emph{counterfactual mean outcome} (CMO) as the variance-minimizing augmentation function for pseudo-outcome regression, and propose \ROSCAR, a two-stage calibration procedure that learns outcome models from the OS, calibrates them to the RCT, and uses the calibrated predictions as an augmentation function.
+Thus, OS data are used to improve the CMO augmentation rather than to identify the treatment effect: better CMO estimates make the pseudo-outcome regression more efficient, while the CATE target remains anchored in the randomized trial.